 Are You Missing Out on Educator Tax Deductions?

 Read this before you file your tax return.
-Make sure you claim your 2023 deductions related to educator expenses so you can get back as much money as possible.
+Be sure to claim your 2024 educator expense deductions to maximize your tax savings.

 Calculator, a pair of glasses, a pen and tax forms on a wooden table